HEMANGIOBLASTOMA

 How is Hemangioblastoma Diagnosed?

-Your doctor at the Southwest Scoliosis and Spine Institute will interview you to learn your symptoms and medical background.
-Then your doctor will want to obtain imaging scans to identify any potential anomalies:
+Your doctor at the Southwest Scoliosis and Spine Institute will interview you to learn about your symptoms and medical background.
+Then, your doctor will want to obtain imaging scans to identify any potential anomalies:

 - The two imaging procedures that are most often employed are MRIs and CT scans.
-These non-invasive, painless examinations offer precise pictures of tumors and any swelling tissue nearby.
-Also, your doctor may use ultrasound, another noninvasive screening technique, to find a tumor.
+Consequently, these non-invasive, painless examinations offer precise pictures of tumors and any swollen tissue nearby.
+Also, your doctor may use an ultrasound, another noninvasive screening technique, to find a tumor.

 - If an MRI or CT Scan fails to produce a diagnosis, a more comprehensive imaging test called a spinal angiography will take place.